 Yet it all stops just short of becoming a classic.
 Why?
 Well most notably the whole point of the film.
 The best epics revolve around a key central plot with a lot personally at stake for the protagonist and while there is one here with the French vessel's pursuit, it feels like its not taken seriously at times and completely ignored at others.
 There's all sorts of little subplots and vignettes in here (eg. the drowning sailor, the bullied lieutenant) which while enjoyable, are essentially padding as they add little to the plot or character development.
 Crowe and Bettany obviously stand out of the crowd of course, but many of the other sailors remain nameless faces despite quite a few having dialogue (for example Billy Boyd who keeps popping up here and there with little explanation).
 The lack of laughter doesn't help alleviate some of the 'lighter' scenes, and the odd attempts at humour (such as the dinner dessert) are painfully bad.

 Like I said before, this is no 'Pirates'.
-Its smarter, slower, more skillfully made and realistic, but more internal and serious too.
+Its smarter, slower, expertly made and realistic, but more internal and serious too.
 Its a production made by some of the most skilled people in the business - the kind of people who churn out films rather than products, where quality is far more important than time or quantity.
 Thus the end result speaks for itself.
 As films go this year this is one of the highlights, certainly not the best but it is amongst the real quality efforts of the year.
 Audiences might find it a little soggy & talkative, but that's part of its charm - its a nicely intimate piece crafted with more intelligence than many films out there and for that it should be applauded.